gowrijsuria/MarsPathfinder/README.md

 [**Live demo !!**](https://marspathfinder.herokuapp.com/)

 This provides insight into the behaviour of popular traversal algorithms, such as Depth-First Search (DFS), Breadth-First Search (BFS), Greedy Best First Search, Dijkstra's Algorithm and A* Search.
-This visualisation tool was built using Vanilla Javascript, HTML5 Canvas and CSS.
+This visualisation tool was built using Vanilla Javascript, HTML5 Canvas, CSS and Bootstrap.

 ![Screenshot](model.png)